 An easy and quick Easter treat that the whole family can help with!
 Decorate store-bought donuts with a simple homemade frosting to make "nests" you can fill with marshmallow Peeps and chocolate eggs.

-- 8 store-bought chocolate glazed donuts (see note 1)
+- 8 store-bought chocolate frosted donuts (see notes 1 - 2)

 - 2 cups (230 g) powdered sugar

-- 2 tablespoons milk or cream (approximate amount)
+- 2 tablespoons (30 ml) milk or cream (approximate amount)

 - 4 tablespoons (57 g) unsalted butter, softened